So How Much Do Photographs Cost?

 Good full time professional photographers have strong reputations, since what they do is both personal and creative, and image-based.
 Their work is easy to check out on their website or Facebook page, and look for a photographer that specialises in the particular genre that you want photographed.
 Do your research to find a professional who works in the style you want for a price that you are willing to pay.

 When looking at the work, take note of the style and variety of images, and how that matches your personal preferences.
 Pay attention to poses, angles, lighting and other techniques.
-Check a photographer’s Facebook reviews, references, and written testimonials.
-Being a member of an organization like the Australian Institute of Professional Photography shows a level of commitment to grow a photography business and keep skills current.
+Check a photographer’s reviews, references, and written testimonials.
+Being a member of an organisation shows a level of commitment to grow a photography business and keep skills current.
 The photographer is also bound by a set of professional rules of practice, a code of ethics, and adequate public liability insurance.
 The organization also certifies photographers, which involves submitting photos and reaching a certain high standard.
 It’s like the difference between being an accountant and a CPA.

 How To Get The Best From Your Photography Session